-- Presidential Academic Scholarship - Must be a Kansas resident with a 3.75 and above cumulative GPA or equivalent GED score - Scholarship includes tuition, student fees, and textbook rental up to 18 hours per semester - Must complete 12 hours with a cumulative GPA of 3.75 or above to renew - Academic Scholarship - Must be a Kansas resident with a 3.50-3.74 cumulative GPA or equivalent GED score - o Scholarship includes tuition and textbook rental up to 18 hours per semester - Must complete 12 hours with a cumulative GPA of 3.5-3.74 to renew - Merit Academic Scholarship - Must be a Kansas resident with a 3.00-3.49 cumulative GPA or equivalent GED score - Scholarship includes \$500 per semester for tuition - Must complete 12 hours with a cumulative GPA of 3.0-3.49 to renew - Endowment Academic Scholarships - Students who apply for an academic scholarship will be notified if they meet the criteria for a named scholarship.
+- Presidential Academic Scholarship - Must be a Kansas resident with a 3.75 and above cumulative GPA or equivalent GED score (Based on a 4.0 scale) - Scholarship includes tuition, student fees, and textbook rental up to 18 hours per semester - Must complete 12 hours with a cumulative GPA of 3.75 or above to renew - Dean's Academic Scholarship - Must be a Kansas resident with a 3.50-3.74 cumulative GPA or equivalent GED score (Based on a 4.0 scale) - Scholarship includes tuition and textbook rental up to 18 hours per semester - o Must complete 12 hours with a cumulative GPA of 3.5-3.74 to renew - Merit Academic Scholarship - Must be a Kansas resident with a 3.00-3.49 cumulative GPA or equivalent GED score (Based on a 4.0 scale) - Scholarship includes \$500 per semester for tuition - Must complete 12 hours with a cumulative GPA of 3.0-3.49 to renew - Endowment Academic Scholarships - Students who apply for an academic scholarship will be notified if they meet the criteria for a named scholarship.
 Some endowment scholarships require an additional application. - o Students receiving an endowment scholarship are not eligible for other institutional scholarships